Cricket: England V Sri Lanka 1st Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 1st Test Scoreboard

+Scoreboard at stumps on the second day of the first Test between England and Sri Lanka at Old Trafford on Thursday

-Manchester, (APP - UrduPoint / Pakistan Point News - 24th Aug, 2024) Scoreboard at stumps on the third day of the first Test between England and Sri Lanka at Old Trafford on Friday:
+Manchester, (APP - UrduPoint / Pakistan Point News - 22nd Aug, 2024) Scoreboard at stumps on the second day of the first Test between England and Sri Lanka at Old Trafford on Thursday:

 Sri Lanka 1st Innings 236 (D de Silva 74, M Rathnayake 72; C Woakes 3-32, S Bashir 3-55)